 Again, the little voice in my head says, well many of us have videos and pictures of passed loved ones, what’s the big deal?

 There was a documentary on Channel 4 recently on a similar subject.
 Instead of grieving however the subject of the documentary was based on love, or rather, the growth of love in the virtual world and the lack of physical love within Japanese culture.
 Many men have actually fallen in love with characters from computer games, designed to mimic being in a relationship.
 The interactive element is how we establish and sustain our emotion.
 The avatar of our loved one would know what you have been up to on a daily basis.
 You would get a sense of interaction with the image which is not present in the passive media of video and images.

 As much as society teaches us to stay smiling and dismiss negative emotions and pain, it is inevitable.
-Technology, and the virtual world, is attempting to keep us in a perpetual state of positivity when the physical world is a lot less predictable and a lot more volatile, which is possibly why many of us are connecting more with our virtual selves than our physical ones.
+Technology, and the virtual world, is attempting to keep us in a perpetual state of positivity.
+When, in actuality, the physical world is a lot less predictable and a lot more volatile.
+This is possibly why many of us are connecting more with our virtual selves than our physical ones.

-On a more human/poignant issue; Does the ability to resurrect a loved one in the form on an avatar devalue the relationship you had with them?
+On a more human/poignant issue; Does the ability to resurrect a loved one in the form on an avatar devalue your past relationship?
 The experience we had with them is heartfelt and emotional which cannot be replicated.
-The ability to create a computer generated version leaves a sour taste in my mouth.
-The engineered nature of the avatar’s personality and the experience we have with them, is almost as if we are being tricked or duped into restoring that connection with them, when in reality it does not.
+The ability to create a computer-generated version leaves a sour taste in my mouth.
+The engineered nature of the avatar’s personality and the experience we have with them.
+It is almost as if we are being tricked or duped into restoring that connection with them.
+When in reality does it really?

 Unfortunately everyone must go through the passing away of a loved one.
 Psychotherapy can give you space to understand your own mental space while helping you through the grieving process.